Litemage/jacob-s-dot-net/src/blog/my-clang-format.md

 # Why Format Code?

-If you have written any length of a scripting programming language, you can probably already appreciate how difficult it can be to maintain an absolutely consistent style, especially as projects grow to tens or hundreds of files.
+If you have written any length of a scripting programming language, you can probably already appreciate how difficult it can be to maintain a consistent style, especially as projects grow to tens or hundreds of files.
 That kind of blows, right?
-Especially because a consistent style is *very* important for clarity and general neatness, which can aid in debugging your code, or newcomers understanding what is going on.
+Especially because a consistent style is *very* important for clarity and general neatness of the program, which can aid in debugging your code, or new developers easily understanding what is going on.

-Especially when you reach production code-bases, your code's functionality and technical completeness is pretty much equally important to the quality in which it is written.
+Especially when you reach production code-bases, your code's functionality and technical completeness is equally important to the quality in which it is written.
 My favorite example of this?
 Take the donut-shaped-C-code-that-generates-a-spinning-donut program:

 ```c
              i,j,k,x,y,o,N;